See Our Available Animals on PetFinder

 Please specify the animal or species you wish to meet.

 Adah is our shelter mascot!
-She came to us unable to walk and unable to go to the bathroom on her own because her back and a rib was broken.
-She can walk now after a year of physical therapy and lots of love.
+She came to us unable to walk and unable to go to the bathroom on her own because her back and a rib were broken.
+She can walk now after years of physical therapy and lots of love.
 She has an unknown history but a bright future!
+She has special dietary requirements as well as people to help her urinate every day.
+She'd love a sponsor and visitors!

 Cadpig came to us with very overgrown teeth and was barley able to eat.
 She had a serious infection in her mouth from her teeth growing into her face.
 She regularly needs her teeth trimmed but is still one of the sweetest rats you'll ever meet.